ArthurJakobsson/ArthurJakobsson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a junior at Carnegie Mellon University, pursuing Statistics and Machine Learning with a minor in Computer Science.
-I am interested in computer vision, computer security and robotics!
-I'm involved in research on detecting deepfakes and robotics path planning, both of which have a paper in the works.
+I am interested in computer vision, robotics and computer security!
+I'm involved in research on image segmentation in few-shot environments and ML-based robotics path planning.

 I love birdwatching, wildlife photography, biking, and badminton.